softwaremill/sttp/README.md

 // or, if you're using the scalaz version: implicit val sttpHandler = new ScalazAsyncHttpClientHandler()

+// or, if you're using the monix version: implicit val sttpHandler = new MonixAsyncHttpClientHandler()

 // or, if you'd like to use custom configuration: implicit val sttpHandler = new FutureAsyncHttpClientHandler(asyncHttpClientConfig)